reignstudios/ReignSDK/README.md

 Copyright (C) 2009-2012 Reign-Studios (Andrew Witte & Philip Witte).
 All Rights Reserved.

-The ReignSDK is a set of libraries, projects, tools and source code written in C++ and C#, of which are currently defined as follows:
+The ReignSDK is a set of libraries, projects, tools and source code written in C# and C/C++, of which are currently defined as follows:

 Platforms
 --------